 Funding will be in the form of grants for consultant fees, environmental site assessment activities, public projects, and private development projects that will not generate tax increment revenues (i.e. affordable housing projects, etc.).
-Grants will be paid on a reimbursement basis except where paying consultants directly would provide additional benefit to the applicant.
+Grants will be paid on a reimbursement basis except where alternative arrangements would provide additional benefit to the applicant or be required to facilitate the proposed project.